Skip to Main Nav Skip to Main Content Skip to Footer Content

 Honolulu, HI 96813

-The oral argument will also be livestreamed for public viewing via the Judiciary’s YouTube channel at YouTube.com/hawaiicourts and Olelo at olelo.org/tv-schedule/.
+The oral argument will also be livestreamed for public viewing via the Judiciary’s YouTube channel at YouTube.com/hawaiicourts and Ōlelo at olelo.org/tv-schedule/.

-NOTE: Order accepting Application for Writ of Certiorari, filed 08/12/24.
+NOTE: Order granting Application for transfer, filed 12/09/24.

 Brief Description: